commonsharp/SurvivalProject-Server/README.md

 * Quests with multiple players isn't working well.
 Sometimes they work, sometimes they don't.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

+# 18/04/2017
+* Fixed a bug where UDP packets were not always sent.

 # 17/04/2017
 * Found a few new packets related to events, which will not be implemented in the near future.
 * Started working on game announcements.
 Right now there's an option to send a "player x upgraded a card to level y".